 The course is aimed at the professional development needs of teachers or trainers in Further, Higher, Adult and Secondary Education and those who work in related areas such as health, careers, uniformed services and private training organisations.

 The FREE access to the online journal 'Teaching in Lifelong Learning: a journal to inform and improve practice' was launched at the annual conference of the School of Education and Professional Development at the University of Huddersfield on 20th Jan.
 The journal was transformed into an e-version through a JISC project which has developed a template for intra-university open access journals.

 John Barton, an experienced mathematics teacher from Selby College, has been seconded to HUDCETT as the Maths Lead to co-ordinate the delivery of the Maths Enhancement Programme in the Yorkshire and Humberside region.

 The Consortium's Teacher Training and Technologies Conference 2013 (held on Friday 1st March) focused on the delivery of FE teacher training via blended learning.
 The main speaker was Julie Hughes from the University of Wolverhampton.
 See Programme materials and photos.

 Trainee tutors on year 1 of the University of Huddersfield PGCE/Cert.Ed programme at Calderdale College, along with their own students and families worked with local community to produce a music video on Equality, Diversity and Inclusion.
-Read more on ‘EDI Video’.
+Read more on ‘EDI Video’ at our news page.

 'Prepare your APEL portfolio to claim up to 60 credits in order to progress onto the 2nd year of a CertEd/PGCE'